Lights -- and AC -- are still off for thousands in NYC and Detroit

 (CNN)Thousands of people in New York City and Michigan are still without power Monday.

+In the Big Apple, there are about 594 outages with 12,024 customers still without service as of 4:00 p.m.
+ET.
+The majority of the remaining outages are concentrated in Brooklyn and Queens.

-In the Big Apple, 21,500 Con Edison customers have no electricity, though lights and air conditioning are expected to go live by this afternoon, the utility company said in a statement Monday morning.
+Early Monday morning, 21,500 Con Edison customers had no electricity, the utility company said in a statement.
 Of these customers, 14,000 reside in Brooklyn, including the neighborhoods of Canarsie, Flatlands, Mill Basin, Old Mill Basin, Bergen Beach, Georgetown and part of East Flatbush.
 An additional 7,500 customers who are not receiving services are scattered throughout the city and Westchester County, according to Con Edison.

 The electricity went out late Sunday afternoon, just before dark, as a result of high usage in the continuing heat, according to Con Ed.
 Temperatures soared to 100 degrees over the weekend in the Big Apple, though Monday's rain is expected to cool the area and drop temperatures to the low 80s, according to the National Weather Service.

-In southeast Michigan, at least 250,000 customers are still without power, including the Detroit metropolitan area, according to a Monday morning update from DTE Energy.
+In southeast Michigan, at least 250,000 customers, including residents in the Detroit metropolitan area, started their day without power, according to a Monday morning update from DTE Energy.
+By 4:00 pm eastern time, that number had dropped to 200,000 customers, DTE said in a later statement.

 A large storm knocked out power lines Sunday and initially left 600,000 customers without access to electricity, DTE said.
-Power is expected to be fully restored by the end of the day on Wednesday, the utility company said.
+"We expect to have 90% of all customers restored by end of day Tuesday, and the remainder by end of day Wednesday," the utility company said.

-The weekend's severe thunderstorms have given way to sunshine in lower Michigan, where temperatures are expected to reach a pleasant high of 78, according to the weather service.
+The weekend's severe thunderstorms have given way to sunshine in lower Michigan, where temperatures are expected to reach a pleasant high of 78 on Monday, according to the weather service.

 Big Apple